-I am using Polaroid and Instax cameras to produce images.
+I am using Polaroid cameras to produce images.
 The pictures carry the usual hallmarks of indistinctness, colour shift and texture, and seem to hold time within their surface in a very particular way.
 While these pictures can be produced in a few short minutes – like waiting for an answer that is ultimately unforthcoming; the images seem to conceal at least as much as they reveal.

 “Polaroid cameras were extensively used by the Police at crime scenes; to record details, bodies and the locations of objects”